anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     This will be relevant for the
     [[Engine Dynamics Template|dynamics of engines]].

+!!! warning "Time is **not** local information of engine instances."

+    The local clocks of engine instances are "external" to engine instances.
+    If you need information about wall-clock time, you must rely on "time stamps" of triggers.
+    Use local time and timers only if necessary.
+    Moreover, each Anoma node may at some point in time have a node-wide wall-clock time service,
+    which would be yet different
+    in that it will try to relate to local time of users on their watches in the vicinity of the node.

 ## Overview `{`optional`}`

 !!! note

-    We first give an overview of how things relate to each other, either within the engine family or beyond engine family boundaries
-    and/or intra-node or inter-node.
+    We first give an overview of how things relate to each other, either within the engine family or beyond engine family boundaries and/or intra-node or inter-node.

     Form